-Therefore, you can never assume that because you handle an automobile well, the same will be true of a camper, travel trailer or motor home.
+Far too many people assume that because they handle an automobile well, the same will be true of a camper, travel trailer or motor home.

 People who find themselves standing on the interstate beside their overturned camping units, lying on stretchers as they are put into ambulances after their accidents, or watching as their motor homes burn to ashes on the side of the road because they took a turn too fast, are those who took their driving skills for granted.